 Who We Are

-CARE International is a global NGO working to end poverty and achieve social-justice.
+CARE International is a global NGO working to end poverty and achieve social justice.
 We rebuild and improve the lives of the most vulnerable groups, especially women and girls who are often the most marginalised individuals in their communities and face unequal access to social and economic rights.
 In 2024, CARE worked in more than 100 countries around the world, supporting 200 million people from vulnerable communities to fight poverty and social injustice.
 To date, CARE supported over 52 million participants to promote lasting change in their lives, in line with the Sustainable Development Goals.